White Pony: Composition

 Moreno said about "Knife Prty", "It's a seductive song with a lot of violent imagery.
 People don't tend to like sex mixed with violence.
 The mid section has amazing vocals from a girl called Rodleen who worked next door to our studio".
 "Passenger" features a guitar intro and vocal interplay between Maynard James Keenan and Moreno alongside piano and keyboard lines, leading to heavy guitar that introduces the choruses.

 "Change (In the House of Flies)" was the album's lead single, and became a radio hit.
 Moreno compared it to earlier single "Be Quiet and Drive (Far Away)", considering it "a beautiful metamorphosis".
 The closer, "Pink Maggit" is a "brooding, surreal epic" which ends with a recorded heartbeat.
 The title is a reference to a line in the Dr. Dooom song "No Chorus" on the album First Come, First Served which mocks Nas.
 Leading off the reissued version of the album, "Back to School (Mini Maggit)" is a reinterpretation of the album's closer with additional rap or hip hop influences.
 Moreno at first appreciated the support the band received from the label as a result of recording the track, but later declared that he regretted the creation of the song and its placement on the album.
-"The Boy's Republic" is a song exclusive to the limited-edition releases of the album, with lyrics about someone desperately seeking redemption, and comes after "Pink Maggit," making it the final track on the limited edition.

 Album title

-"White pony" is street slang for cocaine.
+"White pony" is a street slang for cocaine.
 However, there are other meanings for the album name, including a sexual reference, as explained by Moreno:

 "There's a lot of different references for White Pony.
 One of them is a cocaine reference and there's a lot of stuff... have you ever heard stuff like in dream books that if you dream about a white pony, then you're having a sexual dream?
 There's a lot of stuff that kinda goes around it.
 And there's an old song [that goes], 'Ride the white horse.'
 That's obviously a drug-reference song."

+The cover art pays homage to Hum's 1995 album You'd Prefer an Astronaut, which was a significant influence on Moreno and Deftones' musical style.